As we get older, it's important to stay active, and using pedal power to run short errands are a great way to add a

 If you are lucky enough to live in an area with generally mild weather walking and bike commuting can be a year-round activity.
-For years I lived 3 miles from work and walked home or rode my bike every day.
-In the summertime, my choice of urban transportation was my bike because the heat was a little much after a few blocks of walking, other times of the year I took advantage of public transportation in the morning and then walked home after work.
-It was amazing, by the time I got home I felt relaxed and peaceful, no matter what the workday had thrown at me.
+For years I lived 3 miles from work and walked home or rode my bike daily.
+In the summertime, my choice of urban transportation was my bike because the heat was a little much after a few blocks of walking; other times of the year I took advantage of public transportation in the morning and then walked home after work.
+It was terrific, by the time I got home I felt relaxed and peaceful, no matter what the workday had thrown at me.

 A while ago, I made the mistake of accepting a job that involved a 25-mile commute each way, and the result was aches and pains from sitting for long periods in traffic and a weight gain.
 You may be saying, “just go to the gym,” I don’t enjoy the gym as I feel like a hamster mindlessly scurrying along on the treadmill.
 When walking home from work I encountered other evening walkers (no not zombies) from my neighborhood and exchanged polite hello's.
 Walking made me feel closer to my neighborhood and provided a pleasurable way and for me to stay healthy.
 I should have given more thought to how my lifestyle would change, upon reflection the extra salary/promotion was not worth it.

 Transportation should ideally be low-tech.
 The perfect combination for me is my Electra Gigi for those short trips, t has a large basket to carry my purse, bags, or other items and is SO comfortable.
 The bike is a bit heavy so not good for hills.
 I have a car and will not get rid of it, but currently, my husband and I both have cars, once I work closer to home again, I’ll go back to bike commuting and sell one of the cars.
 In the rare instance my husband and I might both need a car on the same day at the same time we can always use a car-sharing service or Uber.